-It will depend on the period of recuperation for the specific treatment.
-Based on your Doctor’s advice your return travel can be planned.
+It depends on the prescribed period of recuperation for the specific treatment.
+Your Doctor may advise you further on your return travel.

 2. Are treatment procedures covered by major medical insurance companies?

-Medical insurance can be claimed, but kindly check with the respective Hospital if this facility is accepted and, availed.
+International Medical Insurance can be claimed, but you ought to check with the respective Hospital ,if the facility is accepted and can be availed.